hajczek/drum-machine/README.md

 ## DESCRIPTION - How this code works

-After clicking on button or on keyboard key written on each button the sound is played, and button change the color for 300 miliseconds.
+After clicking on the button or keyboard key with the name written on each button the sound is played, and the button changes the color for 300 milliseconds.
+Users can set the level of volume for sounds in the panel.
+On the text field displays the name of the clicked button or level of volume, when is change.

 ### USED FOR THIS APPLICATION